IcaarusDev/emergency-app-solution/README.md

 # Emergency App

-A simple application thats help you on a emergency situation.
+A simple application that helps you on a emergency situation.